 Case 1: If your business model allows Pay before delivery

-This means that customers must have to make payment before you deliver to me.
+This means that customers must have to make payment before you deliver to them.
 In this case, it is very flexible to work.

 What you do are;

-- Ask your customers to make payment before their order can be shipped
+- Ask your customers to make payment before their orders can be shipped

 - Now go to either of the dropshipping platforms (Jumia / Konga) to place an order